liormizr/s3path/docs/interface.rst

 S3Path.read_text(encoding=None, errors=None)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Return the decoded contents of the Bucket key as a string:
+Returns the decoded contents of the Bucket key as a string:

 .. code:: python